Shawn Desman: 2010–2015: Fresh and Alive

-2020–present: Staging his comeback, and new single Maniac

-Just before the pandemic hit, Desman was coming to terms with the possibility that his music career was truly over.
-That's when he received a call from his best friend, Canadian country music singer Tebey, who suggested they collaborate on a project, which they called RadioClub, to help get him back into making music.
-With RadioClub, Desman released a dance remix of Rick Astley's song "Never Gonna Give You Up", which he said has been a huge success with 25 million streams.
+2022–present: Resurgence

-In July 2022, Shawn Desman performed at Drake's All Canadian North Stars concert at OVO Fest, featuring a dozen Canadian hip-hop and R&B artists.
-After announcing the show on Instagram, Desman got a call from Jamie Appleby, the owner of Wax Records, who told him this was his big chance.
+In July 2022, Desman performed at Drake's All Canadian North Stars concert at OVO Fest, featuring a dozen Canadian hip-hop and R&B artists.
 After the show, Drake approached him in the hallway outside of the green room, praising him for his performance and had encouraged him to continue making music.

-A few months later he released a new single called "Maniac", his first single since 2015’s “Obsession”.
+A few months later he had signed a new deal with Wax Records and released a new single called "Maniac", his first single since 2015's "Obsession".
+In January 2023, the single debuted at number 99 on the Canadian Hot 100, making it his first appearance on the chart in 10 years, it would then peak at number 71.

 In 2023, he participated in an all-star recording of Serena Ryder's single "What I Wouldn't Do", which was released as a charity single to benefit Kids Help Phone's Feel Out Loud campaign for youth mental health.

 Personal life

-Desman is of Portuguese descent.
-He has two younger brother named Jonathan and Danny Fernandes.
-He is also a cousin to another Canadian singer Tyler Medeiros, who signed to Danny's former record label CP records.
+Desman is of Portuguese and Italian descent.
+He has two younger brothers (one of them being fellow Canadian singer Danny Fernandes).
+He is also a cousin to another Canadian singer Tyler Medeiros.

 In 2015, Desman's wife became ill, so he made the difficult decision to step away from his music career to focus on his family.
+He credits his appearance at Drake's 2022 OVO Fest concert celebrating a legacy of Canadian hip-hop and R&B musicians as one reason why he returned to making solo music.
+A conversation with Drake and response from the audience gave him the conviction to return to the recording studio.